jeremy-rifkin/wheatley-old-mirror/wiki_articles/README.md

 These wiki articles were contributed by member of the Together C & C++ discord server.

-## How to Contribute
+## Contributing

-Make a PR either adding or modifying a `.md` file in this folder, or submit an issue about an article.
+To contribute, make a pull request either adding or modifying a `.md` file in this folder, or submit an issue about an article.

+#### Usage Rights

+*By contributing an article, you grant the Together C & C++ Discord Server the right without limitation to use, copy, modify, merge, publish, sell, and distribute copies of your article and derivates thereof, without having to credit you as the author.*

 ## Wiki Markdown